leventarican/cloud/aws-ml.md

 * we are looking for continous values such as number: _1, 2, 3, ..._
 * ex. predict the price of a product

+## multiclass problem
+* more then two classes

+_The machine learning model's job during training is to learn which of these features are actually important to make the right prediction for the future. _

+_If the value you're looking for is know, like in a supervised learning, then that prediction is called a label.
+But if the value isn't known, like in unsupervised learning, then it's called a target._

 # Sources, Links
 * coursera: Getting Started with AWS Machine Learning